oscar-system/oscar-website/meetings/2022-10/program.md

 * Start: Monday, October 10, at 13:00
 * Finish: Friday, October 14, at 13:00
 * Where: Lecture Hall III, building E2 5 (unless noted otherwise)
+   - in addition, we reserved the "Zeichensaal" in the same building (except Tuesday + Thursday from 12-14)

 This workshop aims at all levels of OSCAR users and developers.
 For beginners, there is an introductory crash course at the start.